debbhie/Real-Time-Tiktok-Posts-Analysis-And-Engagement-Insights/README.md

 * "Grocery Shopping" (0.15) & "Let Me Know" (0.14):
 Lifestyle or casual content might perform better with clearer CTA or targeted storytelling.

+# DATA VISUALIZATION

+# OBJECTIVES/ BUSINESS PROBLEMS
+Using the analysis from the dataset
+### Business Question 1: Identify the types of content that generate the highest engagement rate
+From the analysis of the top-performing posts, the types of content that generated the highest engagement rate were:

+* Educational & Career-Oriented Content:
+      "Skills to Learn as a Data Analyst" had the highest engagement (15,000 interactions).
+      "How to Become a Data Analyst by April 2025" and "Getting My First Job on Upwork" also ranked high in both engagement rate and total likes.

+* Authentic & Relatable Stories:
+      Posts that involved personal experiences (like getting jobs or wins as a data analyst) had higher resonance and emotional connection with viewers.
+      Captionless or Casual Content: Interestingly, "Post with No Caption" had the highest engagement rate per view (0.74), suggesting that simplicity and intrigue may also drive audience actions.

+### Business Question 2: Discover patterns that lead to higher likes, comments, shares, and views
+📊 Observed Patterns:
+⏰ By Time of Day
+* Best Posting Time:
+     11 AM generated the highest engagement (41,000), followed by 12 Noon (24,000).
+Engagement significantly dropped after 1 PM, suggesting late morning is optimal.

+📅 By Day of the Week
+* Top Days:
+    Monday and Thursday had the highest engagement, indicating these are the most active days for your audience.

+⏱️ By Video Duration
+* Longer Videos Perform Better:
+    Videos over 3 minutes received 42,628 views, the highest across all durations.
+Videos between 2–3 minutes performed the worst (only 134 views).

+🔄 Correlation Insight
+A moderate positive correlation (0.37) was found between video duration and view count, meaning longer videos tend to receive more views.

+### Business Question 3: Determine effective strategies to increase audience engagement
+* Double Down on Educational Content:
+    Posts that offer tips, career guidance, and skills advice get higher interaction—create more of these.

+* Use Strategic Posting Times:
+    Post between 9 AM and 12 PM, especially on Mondays and Thursdays, to maximize engagement.

+* Prioritize Long-Form Videos (3+ minutes):
+    These drive more views and allow deeper storytelling, which can boost shares and likes.

+* Test Simpler Content Styles:
+    Posts without captions or casual formats can perform surprisingly well.
+Use A/B testing to balance between structured and natural content.

+* Incorporate Personal Stories:
+   Sharing your journey (e.g., first job wins, struggles, milestones) creates relatability and encourages engagement.

+* Highlight CTAs in Captions:
+  Encourage audience interaction with clear call-to-actions like “Comment your thoughts” or “Tag a friend learning data.”